 When we talk about self-regulation in kids, we’re referring to the ability to maintain an arousal level that is appropriate for any given situation.
 Self-regulation also involves having the ability to generate appropriate behavioral and sensory responses to the input in the environment and the ability to demonstrate self control: to monitor and control behavior, attention, motor output, emotions, and social interactions.

 It sounds like a lot, doesn’t it?
 That’s because self-regulation is extremely complex.
 It involves cognition, the sensory systems, behavior…and so much more!
 Many children struggle with one or more of these areas, making self-regulation challenging.

 How Can You Tell if Your Child is Struggling With Self-Regulation?

-Kids who are having difficulty with self-regulation, may present in several different ways.
-They may:
+Kids who are having difficulty with self-regulation may:

 -Act overly silly or “out of control”